CS-205-S21/lab-2a/README.md

 ## X11 Forwarding---Launching GUI applications on the server

-As mentioned previously in Lab 1, we will be conducting all our software development on the CS Department servers.
-To do so, we will need to be able to run GUI applications on the server.
-In Lab 1, we were able to run terminal commands on the server via ssh.
+As mentioned in Lab 1, we will be conducting all our software development on the CS Department servers.
+To do so, we will need to be able to run GUI applications remotely.
+In Lab 1, we ran terminal commands on the server via ssh.
 To enable GUI applications, we just need to specify one additional flag, the -X or -Y flag, when we ssh to the lab server.

-For the rest of the course, hen you connect to the lab server, be sure to specify the -X or -Y flag (depending on your local system).
+For the rest of the course, when you connect to the lab server, be sure to specify the -X or -Y flag (depending on your local system).
 This will create a session with X11 forwarding enabled.

 ```
 $ ssh -Y smithjus@139.147.9.XXX   # Use -Y on Windows